Quantitative-Big-Imaging/Quantitative-Big-Imaging-2016/README.md

 - 26th February - Image Enhancement (A. Kaestner)
  - [KNIME Exercises](https://github.com/kmader/Quantitative-Big-Imaging-2016/blob/master/Exercises/02-Description.md)
   - [Starting Data / Matlab Directory](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex2/matlab.zip?raw=true)
- - [Matlab Exercises](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex2/Exercises_ImageEnhancement.pdf?raw=true) (for students experienced in Matlab)
+ - For students experienced in Matlab they can be found here [Matlab Exercises](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex2/Exercises_ImageEnhancement.pdf?raw=true)
+ - For students experienced in Python there is an Jupyter notebook with the same exercises as Matlab [Jupyter Notebook](02-files/Exercises1-3.ipynb) or [download](02-files/Exercises1-3.ipynb)

 ### Feedback (as much as possible)
  - Create an [issue](https://github.com/kmader/Quantitative-Big-Imaging-2016/issues) (on the group site that everyone can see and respond to, requires a Github account), [issues from last year](https://github.com/kmader/Quantitative-Big-Imaging-2015/issues)